Ludovico Technique (band)

 Ludovico Technique is an American industrial gothic metal band from New York City, New York.
-Formed in 2011, the band is fronted by singer, songwriter and multi-instrumental artist, Ben V. The additional touring members of the band remain anonymous.
+Formed in 2008, the band is fronted by singer, songwriter and multi-instrumental artist, Ben Vanlier The additional touring members of the band remain anonymous.

 Their track "I Was" charted at #20 in the Deutsche Alternative Charts in September 2021.
 "Becoming Numb" reached #1 in the iTunes Metal Charts in South Africa and #18 in the iTunes Electronic charts.
 "Up To the Flames" reached #5 in the iTunes Rock Charts in Sweden.
 "Absence" debuted at #1 in the Goth Industrial Metal genre on Amazon.

 "Haunted" was named one of "The Essential Halloween: Past and Present" tracks by Knotfest.

 Biography

-Formed in 2010, Ludovico Technique derives their name from the Anthony Burgess novel, as well as the Stanley Kubrick cinematic adaptation, A Clockwork Orange.
+Formed in 2008, Ludovico Technique derives their name from the Anthony Burgess novel, as well as the Stanley Kubrick cinematic adaptation, A Clockwork Orange.
 The band was formed by Ben V., original founder of Beyond Therapy Records.

 In 2010 the band released their first 5-track, self-titled EP, Ludovico Technique.
 After this release, the band embarked on their first US tour.

 In late 2011 the band signed to Metropolis Records.
 Ludovico Technique’s first major release was in 2012 with “Some Things Are Beyond Therapy” on Metropolis Records.
 Followed by extensive US and European touring In 2013, the band released their sophomore full-length “We Came To Wreck Everything”.

 In 2017, after extensive touring with acts such as Leæther Strip, The Birthday Massacre and Army of the Universe, the band released their single “Absence” their most popular single to date with over 1 million streams.
 In 2020, the band returned and began releasing singles on a semi-monthly basis including: “Live As Myself,” “Up to the Flames,” “Embrace,” “Becoming Numb,” “Poisoned,” “Burn Everything,” “I Was,” “Haunted,” and “Noise Is Gone“.
 Ludovico Technique was described as "dripping with quintessential gothic darkness" and "Passionate, intelligent, and not your run of the mill modern industrial" by Metal Injection.